beefytech/Beef_website/beef-lang.org/content/faq/_index.md

 #### Is Beef available for consoles?
 Work has not yet started on this, but it is a priority item.

+#### How long has BeefLang been in development?
+Work on the language and the IDE started in September 2014, and the first public release was in January 2020.

 #### Is Beef suitable for production code right now?
 Beef is a new language, which has it's advantages and disadvantages - early adopters can help shape the direction of the language, and will often receive personal attention for their issues.
 New languages are subject to breaking changes at times, however, and may contain more bugs than older languages.
 Beef bugs are usually fixed quickly.